shreyamusini/power.outages-project/README.md

 ## REPORT
 Power Outages dataset provides a comprehensive view of various aspects of power outages, allowing for detailed data analysis including time series analysis, handling missing values, and correcting data inconsistencies.
 This analyis was important because there were a lot of trends across various power outages amongst various climate regions at different times of the year which can have significant implications for infrastructure planning and disaster preparedness.
 Weather and Climate regions were mostly focused on in this dataset especially customers impacted by these power outages.
 Power outages are a common and often disruptive event that can have significant economic and social impacts.
 By analyzing how weather conditions and climate regions affect power outages, we can provide valuable insights that help in planning and resource allocation to reduce the adverse effects on customers.
-Our Dataset has 1534 columns and 55 columns where each row resembled each power outage.
+Our Dataset has 1534 columns and 55 columns where each row resembled a power outage.
 ### Relevant Columns:
 CUSTOMERS.AFFECTED: The number of customers impacted by each power outage.
 This is a key metric for quantifying the impact of power outages.
 CLIMATE.REGION: The climate region where the outage occurred.
 Different regions may have varying levels of exposure to weather conditions that affect power outages.